Learn basic Spanish before you move to Costa Rica

 This picture got your attention, didn’t it?

-Well, that’s what I needed because when I start telling you that you should learn Spanish before moving to Costa Rica, most people don’t pay attention.
+Well, that’s what I needed because when I start telling people that you should learn basic Spanish before moving to Costa Rica, most don’t pay attention.

 Imagine, you get stopped in your home town by a Latin, asking in Spanish where the grocery store is located.
 What would you say?